fsdrw08/WinOS-Deploy-As-Code/README.md

 to download chocolatey nupkg installation file
    ### 11. (Optional) MS office
    For MS office offline deployment, run script [.\oobeSystem\Software\MSOffice\Download-Office.bat](oobeSystem/Software/MSOffice/Download-Office.bat) to download office installation files
-12. Prepare done, plug in this USB drive to the target machine, boot from this USB drive, then Ventoy get load
+   ### 12. Prepare done
-13. Select the related Windows ISO, and related unattend xml file according to the disk size, then the installation process will start.
+   Plug in this USB drive to the target machine, boot from this USB drive, then Ventoy get load, select the related Windows ISO, and related unattend xml file according to the disk size, then the installation process will start.

 # Components reference in this project: